Dextrorph/Stable-diffusion-webui-video-multiprompt/README.md

 # Multiprompt

 This script contains all functionality of the original one, but also adds multiprompt.
 To use them just check the box with "Use Multipromt?" caption and give the ABSOLUTE path of the file into the text box below.
-This file needs to be a properly formatted txt file.
-Here is an simple example of such a file:
+This file needs to be a properly formated txt file.
+Here is a simple example of such a file:

 ~~~
 # Starts with a cat and makes it a dog after half of the time.